 The Hanover College Educator Preparation Program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and hosted our first CAEP Accreditation visit in March of 2021.
 The accreditation report will be finalized in Fall of 2021.

 Supervised Clinical Experiences

-Four units of credit (approximately 490 hours) of supervised clinical experiences during the student teaching assignment including during the pandemic.
+Approximately 490 hours (4 units of credit) of supervised clinical experiences during the student teaching assignment for seniors pursuing licensure certification.

 Approximately 40 hours (1 unit of credit) of supervised clinical experiences in an urban teaching environment which could be in the sophomore, junior, or senior year dependent on individualized scheduling.